Oligo12/cyber-projects/detection-lab/detections/kql/powerShell_in-memory_loader_behavior.md

 ## Summary

-Detects suspicious PowerShell script blocks that look like malware loaders: obfuscation + dynamic execution / reflection, often used by fileless stagers (including SnakeKeylogger’s chain), but generalized for production.
+Detects suspicious PowerShell script blocks that look like malware loaders: obfuscation + dynamic execution / reflection, often used by fileless stagers (including SnakeKeylogger’s chain), but generalized with production environments in mind.

 ## Why this matters
 PowerShell is one of the most abused execution environments on Windows because it enables **fileless execution**, **in-memory payload loading**, and **living-off-the-land** tradecraft without dropping obvious artifacts to disk.